Blanket-Warriors/BentoTime/app/renderer-process/data/services/mangaEdenApi/README.md

 }
 ```

 Here, we are exporting our `getBook$` request.
 When we pass it the ID of a book, it gets formatted into a url string with an ES2015 [template string](https://developers.google.com/web/updates/2015/01/ES6-Template-Strings?hl=en).
-The url responds with what we consider as a single-item observable and maps the response, formatting it to the way we would like to store it in our application.